-Peter Jemmett, a 61 year-old from Wycombe, has significantly improved his health through Wycombe Wanderers Sports and Education Trust’s Football Fans in Training (FFIT) programme after suffering a heart attack whilst walking.
+Peter Jemmett, a 61 year-old from Wycombe, has significantly improved his health through Wycombe Wanderers Sports and Education Trust’s Football Fans in Training programme after suffering a heart attack whilst walking.

 In April 2013, Peter was diagnosed with unstable angina after suffering a severe angina attack whilst walking to Adams Park to attend a Wycombe Wanderers match.